cedricrey/ac-sync/README.md

-# ac-sync
+# ACSync :rocket:

 Synchronisation utility for Adobe Campaign
-Previously NeoSync.
-The code of NeoSync was so horrific that I decided to start from scratch a new version, based on ac-connector.
+Previously [NeoSync](https://github.com/cedricrey/NeoSync).
+Consider ACSync as NeoSync v2.0 The code of NeoSync was so horrific that I decided to start from scratch a new version, based on [ac-connector](https://github.com/cedricrey/ac-connector).

-To come up : CLI Synchronisation utility between local files and Neolane / Adobe Campaign Right now : js module that allows to synchronise Adobe Campaign Classic object with local files.
+The CLI Synchronisation utility between local files and Neolane / Adobe Campaign is almost ready.
+You can now fetch and push files, but 'watch' and 'pushall' commands are not yet ready.
+Also : js module that allows to synchronise Adobe Campaign Classic object with local files.
 By this way, you can simplify the versioning your sources

 In French :

-Prochainement : Utilitaire en ligne de commande de synchronisation entre fichier locaux et Neolane Pour le moment : bibliothèque permettant la synchro entre des object Adobe Campaign CLassic et des fichier locaux.
+En cours : Utilitaire et ligne de commande pour synchronisation entre fichiers locaux et Neolane/ Adobe Campaign Egalement : bibliothèque JS permettant la synchro entre des objets Adobe Campaign Classic et des fichiers locaux.

 ## Before starting

 First of all, just keep in mind that this nodejs utility wasn't expected to be shared.
 If interested, be my guest, but :
 1) not a very good experience of project distribution and repository, so the package.json and other things are very incomplete
-2) I rewrote it all recently, so it should nbe incomplete comparing NeoSync, but much more stable.
+2) I rewrote it all recently, so it should be incomplete comparing NeoSync, but much more stable.
 I run with Promises instead of making pyramid of doom, the code is a little more readable now.
+3) I also use the API fs.promises, but with a NodeJS v10, I got some warning like

+> ExperimentalWarning: The fs.promises API is experimental

+   I guess thoses warning won't appear if you use a newer NodeJS version, but if it does, **don't worry about it**.
+I'm sorry, this is not very gracefull.
+If you have any solution, let me know.

 ## Getting Started